Session ID + TTL

 curl -v -x xxx_city_New-York:yyy@res.proxy-seller.com:10000 https://www.google.com

-Restrict exit IPs to a specific ISP
+### Restrict exit IPs to a specific ISP <a href="#restrict-exit-ips-to-a-specific-isp" id="restrict-exit-ips-to-a-specific-isp"></a>

-You can add ISP data to the login info as follows : xxx_isp_ID
+You can add ISP data to the login info as follows : `xxx_isp_ID`

 **Curl command line sample:**